aucloud/aucloud.github.io/docs/Platform_Overview/licensing.md

 AUCloud provided templates for Microsoft Windows (various versions); and Red Hat Enterprise Linux by default will use AUCloud provided Licenses.
 If you are seeking to Bring Your Own License (BYOL), please contact your Customer Success Manager.

-# Microsoft Licensing

-## Products currently supported by AUCloud
+## Microsoft Products currently supported by AUCloud

-For a product not on this list please contact AUCloud support or your sales team
+For a product not on this list please contact [AUCloud support](../support) or your sales team.

 | Name           | Version     | How                                                                  |
 | -------------- | ----------- | -------------------------------------------------------------------- |